phpearth/docs/general/ip.md

----
-title: "How to Get Client's IP Address in PHP?"
+# How to Get Client's IP Address in PHP?
-updated: "March 21, 2017"
-permalink: "/faq/how-to-get-clientsip-in-php/"
----

 When client connects to a webserver the IP address can get assigned by using one of the HTTP headers.
 [RFC 7239](https://tools.ietf.org/html/rfc7239) standard